khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Component health evaluation.md

 - [ ] Ensure the [Pajamas UI Kit](https://www.figma.com/community/file/781156790581391771/component-library) design specs cover all applicable user-facing states and variants.
 Eric Bailey has a great reference for [all the user-facing states](https://ericwbailey.website/published/all-the-user-facing-states/).
 Variants will depend on the component's design and configuration options which may be documented in [Pajamas](https://design.gitlab.com/) or available in [GitLab UI](https://gitlab-org.gitlab.io/gitlab-ui/).
 - [ ] Figma components are available and configurable by inserting from the component library and testing properties
 - [ ] Compare design specs in the Pajamas UI Kit with [GitLab UI](https://gitlab-org.gitlab.io/gitlab-ui/) stories
-- [ ] Check for open issues and MRs that address missing or incomplete design requirements
+- [ ] Check the [GitLab.org](https://gitlab.com/gitlab-org/gitlab) project for open issues and MRs that address missing or incomplete design requirements

 🪧 **Status**: `{status}`